Afghan afghani

-The afghani (sign: ؋ or Af (plural: Afs) code: AFN; افغانۍ; افغانی) is the official currency of Afghanistan, a status it has held since the 1920s.
-It is nominally subdivided into 100 puls (پول), although there are no pul coins in circulation these days.
-Printed in Poland, the afghani currency is managed solely by the nation's central bank, Da Afghanistan Bank (DAB).
+The afghani (sign: ؋ or Af (plural: Afs) code: AFN; افغانۍ /ps/; افغانی /prs/) is the official currency of Afghanistan, a status it has held since the 1920s.
+It is nominally subdivided into 100 puls (پول), although there are no pul coins in circulation as of 2026.
+Printed in Poland, the afghani currency is managed solely by the Central Bank of Afghanistan.

 The afghani was introduced in 1923 but is still informally referred to as a rupee by some in conversation and transactions, a legacy of its predecessing Afghan rupee currency.
 Its current exchange rate is around 65 afghanis for 1 United States dollar.

 History

 First Afghani (1923–2002)

 The original afghani (ISO 4217 code: AFA) was introduced in 1923 during the era of King Amanullah Khan, replacing the Afghan rupee that was used since 1891.
 In addition to being subdivided into 100 puls, 20 afghanis were equal to one amani.
 The rate of conversion from the rupee is sometimes quoted as 1 afghani = 1 rupee 6 paisas, based on the silver contents of the last rupee coins and the first afghani coins.
 The afghani initially contained 9 grams of silver.
 Alongside the new currency, the various units of weight used in Afghanistan were replaced by a single metric system.

 Except during World War I, Afghanistan's foreign exchange rate has been freely determined by market forces.
 However, for some periods, a dual exchange rate regime existed in Afghanistan: an official exchange rate which was fixed by the major banks in the country, and a free market exchange rate which was determined by the supply and demand forces in Kabul's money bazaar called Saraye Shahzada.
 For example, in order to avoid the seasonal fluctuations in the exchange rate, a fixed exchange rate was adopted in 1935 by the Bank-e-Millie (National Bank), which was then responsible for the country's exchange rate system and official reserves.
 Bank-e-Millie agreed to exchange afghani at Afs.
 4 against 1 Indian rupee in 1935.
 After the establishment of Da Afghanistan Bank (DAB) as the central bank of Afghanistan, such a preferential official fixed exchange rate continued to be practiced.
 Although DAB tried to keep its official rate close to the Sarai Shahzada exchange rate, the gap between the official and free-market exchange rates widened in the 1980s and during the civil war thereafter.